NMDL-MSU/Tutorials/Module_4_Sequence_Alignment.md

 ### HISAT2 summary file

-Now that we have alignment statistics per animal we can concatinate then to matrix form.
-This summary file will be saved as `summary_alignment.txt`.
+Now that we have alignment statistics per animal, we can concatenate then to matrix form.
+The summary file is saved as `summary_alignment.txt`.

 ```bash
 nano $HOME/RNAseq_Pipeline/summary_hisat2.sh